(redirected from Main.Books)

 - This is simply an introduction to the series and both an autobiographical overview of my life (thusfar), a who's-who of 18 major players in my internal landscape, and an overview of a philosophy without going into the trenches.
 Safe for almost all ages.

-Poetic License: Available in paperback and Kindle ebook
+Poetic License: Available in paperback and Kindle ebook on Amazon

 - United Front (2013) - Positive, proactive and collaborative self-help for people with multiple personalities.